swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### Main User Stories

-* As a user, I want to be able to understand with ease into the sole purpose and comprehend the rationale as to why the website has been built and developed so I can see if it is relevant or of interest to me.
+* As a user, I want to be able to understand with ease into the sole purpose and comprehend the rationale as to why the website has been built and developed, so I can see if it is relevant or of interest to me.

 * As a user, I want to be assured that the website overall and its content can be viewed clearly on a range of devices to enable an opportunity to be flexible in my learning.